When MC5 Was Dropped by Elektra Records After an Obscene Ad

-The band released their debut album, the classic Kick Out the Jams, in early 1969.
-Having been a popular attraction on the live Detroit rock scene, the decision was made to record the album live to capture that raw spirit the band possessed.
-The almost unhinged excitement of the band's live show was captured in full glory, but it was not considered safe for family entertainment.
+The band had just released their debut album, the classic Kick Out the Jams, early that year.
+Because they were a popular attraction on the live Detroit rock scene, the decision was made to record the album on concert, so the raw spirit MC5 possessed could be showcased.

-Hudson's Department Stores were based in the band's Detroit home and famously refused to carry the local heroes' LP because of what they determined to be obscene lyrical content.
-After all, the legendary and infamous battle cry of "Kick out the jams, motherfuckers!" is delivered loud and proud by singer Rob Tyner just before the band launch into the album's most famous tune.
-Remember, there was no PRMC or warning labels on album covers in those days.
+That's not surprising, considering the fact that the legendary and infamous battle cry of "Kick out the jams, motherfuckers!" is delivered loud and proud by singer Rob Tyner just before the band launch into the album's most famous tune.
+There were, of course, no PRMC or warning labels on album covers in those days.

-They took out a full page ad in the local Ann Arbor based magazine, Fifth Estate, that read "KICK OUT THE JAMS, MOTHERFUCKER! and kick in the door if the store won’t sell you the album on Elektra.
+They took out a full page ad in the local Ann Arbor-based magazine, Fifth Estate, that read: "KICK OUT THE JAMS, MOTHERFUCKER! and kick in the door if the store won’t sell you the album on Elektra.
 FUCK HUDSON’S!"

 Though their label had nothing to do with placing it, the band put the Elektra logo in the ad.
 In response, Hudson's pulled all of the company's albums from their stores.